 City! is a six-part documentary available on YouTube, a behind-the-scenes look at Manchester City in 1981.

 Busby is a documentary on Sir Matt Busby, the legendary manager who made Manchester United what they are today.

 Mike Bassett: England Manager is a goofy “mockumentary” about a nobody who becomes England manager.
 Very loosely based on the true and sad story of a 1990s manager when England were terrible.
 My review.

-Kicking and Screaming (hat tip: Groundhopper Rob M), a Will Farrell-meets-soccer-and-Mike-Ditka romp.
+Kicking & Screaming (hat tip: Groundhopper Rob M), a Will Farrell-meets-soccer-and-Mike-Ditka romp.